seapagan/update_repo/WEBSITE.md

 $ npm run dev
 ```

 Now, when you change any HTML, CSS or JavaScript those changes will be copied over to the correct place.
-CSS and partials will be compiled and inserted into the HTML code.
-There is also a `build` task that will do the same but without running the watch process or browser sync.
+CSS and partials will be compiled and inserted into the HTML code, and the web browser will automatically refresh for you - this can be accessed from `http://localhost:3000`.

 When all is good, we cen generate a production-ready website by running the following from the `master` branch: